aws-challenge/2020/README.md

 > In general feel free to expand / change the challenge in any way you like, just explain your solution and decision making, any concerns around it or limitations etc.

+**Some information/content is left out intentionally to test your working experience, please fill in the missing parts.**

-Fork this repo with your solution.
+> Fork this repo with your solution.
 Ideally, we'd like to see your progression through commits, and don't forget to update the README.md to explain your thought process.

 **Please do not refernce any websites or published atricles.
 We are looking for original content!**